 6. Kidney Problems

 According to Pet Health Network, chronic kidney disease affects about 3 in 10 senior cats.
-It’s a progressive disease that can start off with no noticeable symptoms and get worse if the cat doesn’t receive treatment.
+It’s a progressive disease that can start with no noticeable symptoms and worsen if the cat doesn’t receive treatment.
 The best thing you can do for your cat is be on the lookout for early signs and know when they need veterinary help.

-Dehydration can be a contributing factor to kidney disease, and it’s important to provide senior cats with easy access to clean water.
+Dehydration can contribute to kidney disease, and it’s essential to provide senior cats with easy access to clean water.
 Consider adding more water stations throughout the house so your kitty doesn’t have to travel far for a drink.
-And remember that stiff joints can prevent a cat from climbing stairs or jumping, so make sure the water dishes are easy to get to.
+And remember that stiff joints can prevent a cat from climbing stairs or jumping, so ensure the water dishes are easy to get to.

 7. Dental Disease

 Like humans, cats often experience more serious dental issues as they age.
 Gum disease, broken teeth, and tooth decay are common, and so are oral tumors and mouth infections.
-All of these issues can send bacteria into the bloodstream and cause other serious health issues.
-Not to mention, they’re painful and can prevent your cat from eating.
+These issues can send bacteria into the bloodstream and cause other serious health issues.
+They’re also painful and can prevent your cat from eating.

-If your cat doesn’t mind, try to inspect their mouths on a regular basis.
+If your cat doesn’t mind, try to inspect their mouths regularly.
 Look for anything that doesn’t belong or looks unusual.
-A routine dental appointment with a vet has potential to prevent serious issues and improve your cat’s quality of life.
+A routine dental appointment with a vet can potentially prevent serious issues and improve your cat’s quality of life.

 Your senior cat has a lot of life left to live.
 Make sure that time is spent in the best way possible by paying close attention to their health and well-being.